neoedmund/rog_ally_linux/README.md

 - [ ] [NG] Armoury Crate Button
 - [ ] [NG] M1 M2 Buttons
 - [ ] [NG] LED controls?
+- [ ] [Panding] microsd on machine not recognized at BIOS and boot time, recognized as mmcblk after OS loaded, expect for a BIOS update?

 ## Software ecosystem
 - perf tweak realtime for cpu and gpu